Skip to content

 +

-Michelle Cortez, AMFT #146795 (supervised by Christina Mathieson, LMFT #115093) is our lead EFT clinician.
-Her couples work is grounded in attachment theory and EFT specifically, and her style is direct: naming patterns she sees and holding both partners accountable to the work they said they wanted to do.
+Michelle Cortez, AMFT #146795 (supervised by Christina Mathieson, LMFT #115093) is the clinician on our team most aligned with EFT in her couples practice.
+Her work draws from EFT-informed approaches and attachment-based concepts (she does not hold formal EFT certification), and her style is direct: she names patterns she sees and holds both partners accountable to the work they said they wanted to do.

 Free monthly workshop